-Laboratory offering test
+Site(s) or Laboratory offering Test/Investigation

-Also known as/Frequency of test
+Also Known as/Frequency of Test

 An anti-nuclear antibody detected by Hep2 test generates a pattern which can guide further more specific testing.
 Different patterns correlate with many different connective tissue diseases and non-specific low titre patterns are often seen in the context of infection, drug therapy and increasing patient age.
 A negative Hep2 test effectively excludes active SLE.